george0st/qgate-graph/docs/how-to-read.md

-# How you can read graphs:
+# How you can read graphs

 ## 1. Theory